Runaway Traveller

 Entry-level nomad jobs you can take on at a hotel include front desk, concierge, cleaner, room service, porter, or on-site restaurant staff.
 If you work somewhere like a Hilton or Sheraton, you can usually move to a new hotel in their global network quite easily.
 Schedules are usually flexible as hotels are open 24/7.
 So you have to be prepared to work changing schedules and maybe some early mornings or overnights when you first get started.

-A huge benefit to combining work and travel with a job at a hotel is that you’ll get nearly instant access to great local knowledge.
-The hotel will brief you on this because you’ll need to be able to share this with guests.
-Being able to communicate in more than one language is a huge asset, so make sure to feature that on your resume!
+A huge benefit to combining work and travel with a job at a hotel is that you’ll get nearly instant access to great local knowledge to share with guests.
+Being able to communicate in more than one language is a huge asset here, so make sure to feature that on your resume!

 Tour Guide